kraanzu/dooit/site/docs/configuration/keys.md

 If you want to remove some default keybind, you can set function callback to `api.no_op` \
 For example, if you use a different layout keyboard and `+` and `-` are enough for you

+`This will also hide the keybinds from help menu`

 ```python
 api.keys.set("=", api.no_op)
 api.keys.set("_", api.no_op)